buildpacks/rfcs/text/0000-api-version-compat.md

 - Keep doing what we are doing
     - This will continue to cause pain for platform and buildpack authors
-- Do not allow breaking changes in the spec itself, instead add deprecation to the spec and print feature level deprecation warning (the previous version of this RFC + suggestions from commenters)
+- Do not allow breaking changes in the spec itself.
+Instead, add deprecations to the spec and print feature level deprecation warnings (the previous version of this RFC)

 # Prior Art
 [prior-art]: #prior-art